mmore500/waves/blog/_posts/2020-06-03-interactive-tutorials-blogpost.md

 ## Triggers

-triggers are things that move the tutorial from one state to another when they are fired.
-There are a few built-in trigger types, or you can define custom trigger types.
-The same trigger may be reused for multiple states.
+Triggers are things that move the tutorial from one state to another when they are "fired".
+* There are a few built-in trigger types, or you can define custom trigger types.
+* The same trigger may be reused for multiple states.

 <br>